 If there is a known service locator that will know about the service, then there is no need to search for the service locator.
 This doesn't mean that the location of the service is known, only the location of the locator.
-For example, there might be a (fictitious) organization "All About Files" at http://www.all\about\files.com that would know about various file services, keeping track of them as they come online, move, disappear, and so on.
-A client would ask the service locator running on this site for the service, wherever it is.
-This client uses the unicast lookup techniques:
+For example, there might be a (fictitious) organization "All About Files" at www.all_about_files.com that would know about various file services, keeping track of them as they come online, move, disappear, etc. A client would ask the service locator running on this site for the service, wherever it is.
+This uses the unicast lookup techniques: